birc-stormtroopers/avoiding-recursion/README.md

 )
 ```

 (There are some potential GC issues here, and if you buy my book I will tell you what they are.
-Otherwise, you can ignore them, they will never be a real problem).
+Otherwise, you can ignore them; they will never be a real problem).

 **Exercise:** Try to write a traversal algorithm that uses the `parent` pointer.